 Salmon goes well with mild spices and herbs, especially Italian.
 The pesto flavors of garlic, nuts and herbs with citrus taste delicious when combined with the soft and juicy salmon.

 What To Serve With Pesto Salmon

-- Pesto crusted salmon tastes delicious with a simple salad like beet orange salad, Italian quinoa salad or balsamic pasta salad.
+- Pesto crusted salmon tastes delicious with a simple salad like beet orange salad, walnut beetroot feta salad or balsamic pasta salad.

-- If you love your carbs, go for guilt-free creamy mushroom zucchini pasta or vegetable pasta with vegan garlic sauce.
+- If you love your carbs, go for guilt-free creamy mushroom zucchini pasta, easy spaghetti arrabiata or vegetable pasta with vegan garlic sauce.

 - This baked salmon also goes well with easy sides like roasted potatoes and broccoli, easy crispy smashed potatoes with cheese or healthy honey mustard coleslaw.

 - You can also pair the panko pesto salmon with soups like roasted pumpkin soup or cream of cabbage soup for a sumptuous dinner.